Bremdfam/bremdfam-website/README.md

     - Styling
 Projects Page:
     - Styling
+        - Make the Roblox logo more centered
+        - Check if all screen sizes appropriately see project descriptions.
+Sometimes you can see the descriptions without hovering over the projects.
 Code Cleanup:
     - add "aria-labels" for accessability
     - Add correct tags to project data (coding language, project type, under development)